 The proposed works for each location have been costed according to industry rates as defined by Melbourne Water's standard rates for Developer Services Schemes.
 At each location the number of properties that would likely benefit from the works has been calculated in order to compare and prioritise the works at each location based on the cost per property likely to benefit.
-Table 7.1 below summarises the cost (including 40 % allowance survey, design and contingencies), the number of properties likely to benefit from the proposed works and the cost per property likely to benefit from the works for both existing conditions and climate change conditions.
+Table 7.1 below summarises the cost (including 40 % allowance survey, design and contingencies), the number of properties likely to benefit from the works for both existing conditions and climate change conditions.